PARENTS ARE MASTER MIXERS

 Protect Against Bacteria

-- Quickly cool the hot formula by holding the bottle under cold running water or by placing it in a bowl of cold water.
+- Quickly cool the hot formula by holding the bottle under cold running water or placing it in a bowl of cold water.
 This will bring it to a safe temperature for your baby.
-Be sure to test the temperature of the formula on your wrist before feeding to your baby.
+Be sure to test the temperature of the formula on your wrist before feeding your baby.